baidu/fast_rgf/README.md

 You may use the option -h to show command-line options (options can also be provided in a configuration file).

 #### 3. Examples
- Go to the subdirectory examples/, and following the instructions in [README.md](examples/README.md) (it also contains some tips for parameter tuning).
+ Go to the subdirectory examples/, and following the instructions in [README.md](examples/README.md).
+The file also contains some tips for parameter tuning.

 #### 4. Contact
 Tong Zhang